hwslabs/iam/README.md

 ## Credential

 IAM requires different types of security credentials depending on how you access IAM.
-For example, you need a user name and password to sign in to invoke the /login API and you need secret key to make programmatic calls to IAM.
+For example, you need a username and password to sign in to invoke the `/login` API and you need secret key to make programmatic calls to IAM.

+Note that the resource iam-credential refers to the Secret Key credential alone and not other credential types.
+More information on this can be found in [Authentication Section](README.md#Authentication).

 ### Types
 - Username / Password (Only for Login API)